-I apologize in advance if you have a recipe just like this.
-I’ve seen these kind of energy bites around for ever now and all the recipes are very similar so if this happens to be anyone else’s exact recipe, I’m sorry!
-That being said, what I’m going to give you is more of a formula.
-You see, I never make these the same.
-The general amounts of things stay the same but the ingredients are always changing so I’ll tell you what are in these, but I’ll also give you my secret formula so you can make your own flavor combinations too
+So you may have seen many many recipes like these.
+But I’ll tell you why this one is better.
+You can make it into anything you want!
+Add in your own flavor combos and ideas.
+I’ve seen these kind of energy bites around for ever now and all the recipes are very similar, but here is the formula to make your own recipe!
+You see, even I never make these the same.
+The general amounts of things stay the same but the ingredients are always changing so I’ll tell you what are in these, but I’ll also give you my secret formula so you can make your own flavor combinations too 🙂

-I originally got this idea from a blog that’s no longer up and running, probably 3 years ago.
+I originally got the idea from a blog that’s no longer up and running, years and years ago.
 A good friend of mine would come over to visit when we first moved into our house and we couldn’t keep our hands out of the freezer when there was a bag of these inside.
 They are so good.
 Sweet enough to be dessert but they’re quick and easy and a great source of energy.
 Plus some healthy fats and a good amount of fiber to help keep you feeling energized and satisfied.

-- 1/3 C honey(I believe brown rice syrup would also work.
+- ⅓ C honey(brown rice syrup and agave syrup work.
 I'm not sure of thinner sweeteners such as maple syrup and agave though as they may not hold together as well)

-- 1 C old fashioned rolled oats(you can toast for a nuttier flavor at 350 degrees for about 10 minutes)
+- 1 C old fashioned rolled oats(you can toast for a nuttier flavor at 350 degrees for about 10 minutes if you want)

-- 1 C shredded unsweetened coconut(you can substitute any dry ingredients for this, wheat bran or germ, oat bran, some ground flax seed(I wouldn’t recommending using an entire cup!), any kind of ground nuts or seeds.
+- 1 C shredded unsweetened coconut(you can substitute any dry ingredients for this, wheat bran or germ, oat bran, some ground flax seed, any kind of ground nuts or seeds.
 For a cookie dough type bite try adding a few tablespoon of your favorite whole grain flour)